Bridgy Fed

 Parameters:

-actor (str) – if a matching Object already exists, its author or actor must contain this actor id.
+authed_as (str) – optional; if provided, and a matching Object already exists, its author or actor must contain this actor id.
 Implements basic authorization for updates and deletes.

 Return type: